The story of Ganesha’s origin:

 The four arms: The four arms indicate that the Ganesha is omnipresent and omnipotent.
 The left side of the body symbolizes emotion and the right side symbolizes reason.

 The axe and the noose: Ganesha holds an axe in the upper left hand and a noose in the upper right hand.
-The axe signifies that, in order to attain spiritual perfection, one should cut the worldly attachments and conquer emotions.
+The axe signifies that, in order to attain spiritual perfection, one should cut worldly attachments and conquer emotions.
 It is also a symbol of analysis or disintegration.

 The noose or pasha in Ganesha's left hand is a gentle implement to capture all difficulties.
 The noose is a symbol of synthesis or reintegration.